 Although many documents and publications from these organizations are now available electronically, the library continues to receive core documents in print and to maintain rich historical collections in these areas.
 The library's depository holdings are supplemented by subscription databases that facilitate full-text searching and access to these collections.

-For more details about the scope and strengths of Yale's government documents collection, please consult our collection development policy.
+For more details about the scope and strengths of Yale's government documents collections, please consult our collection development policy.

 By federal law or depository agreements, Yale University Library's government documents collections are available for use by the public.

 The library provides public access to government electronic information disseminated through the Federal Depository Library Program subject to the Yale University Library policy on Appropriate Use of Library Computers.
 Electronic government documents on removable media (CD-ROM, DVD-ROM, floppy disk) that are held in the library's collections may be checked out in accordance with the library's borrowing policies.